-Cerebral Aneurysm Coiling is a minimally invasive procedure similar to a cerebral angiogram.
-This procedure uses contrast and X-ray to take images of the blood vessels and aneurysms.
+Cerebral aneurysm coiling is a minimally invasive procedure similar to a cerebral angiogram.
+This procedure uses contrast and X-rays are taken for images of the blood vessels and aneurysm.
 In addition to taking pictures, a catheter is inserted through the patient's groin and is directed into the blood vessels and then into the aneurysm.
-An endovascular specialist uses X-ray guidance to place soft platinum micro-coils into the aneurysm and detaches them.
+An endovascular specialist uses X-ray guidance to place soft platinum micro-coils into the aneurysm to detach them.
 The coils stay within the aneurysm and act as a mechanical barrier to blood flow.
 The aneurysm is sealed off to the rest of the brain.
-This procedure and can lessen a patient’s hospital stay and recovery is much quicker compared to traditional surgery.
+This procedure can lessen a patient’s hospital stay and recovery is much quicker compared to traditional surgery.